digitaldonkey/css_color_variables/README.md

 Allows Users with `use color schema` permission to live edit and save the color palette.

+Make sure you have '.user-logged-in .nav-tabs.tabs--primary' or '.user-logged-in .nav-tabs.primary' available on your HTML.
+The module will attache a button 'Color schema UI toggle' there.

+If you have css_color_variables_dependants variables defined, they will visually updated (preview) as well.
+The page will be reloaded after save, so that

 ### css_color_variables_dependants

 Alters the color palette.
-This module allows you to replace common SCSS color functions like
+This module allows you to replace/workaround common SCSS color functions like

 ```SCSS
 lighten($link-color, 15%);